ysudarshan-collab/BeCoL/README.md

 # BeCoL for Knowledge-Based Question Answering Systems

+This work is under peer review.
 We will release all codes soon.